H-1B Visa Community Association Manager Jobs

 What We Offer:

-As a full-time exempt associate, you will be eligible for full comprehensive benefits to include your choice of multiple medical plans, dental, and Vision.
-In addition, you will be eligible for time off benefits, paid holidays, and a 401k with company match.
-Occasional travel may be required to attend training and other company functions.
+As a full-time associate, you will be eligible for full comprehensive benefits including your choice of multiple medical plans, dental, vision, life insurance, short-term and long-term disability, legal, identity theft, and pet insurance.
+You will also be eligible for company-paid life insurance and benefits from our employee assistance program.
+In addition, you will be eligible for paid time off, paid holidays, tuition reimbursement, and a 401(k) with company match.

 Compensation: